slormbuilds/slormbuilds.github.io/_posts/builds/2023-03-03-Chill Mage.md

 - Thornbite Rune, because that is our safety shield in case attacks go through
 - Enhancement Rune of Hagan, so we get more shield value

-There is cooldown much fast a Rune can be activated, thats why constrain reduction is a lost in shield value.
+There is a cooldown on how fast Runes can be activated, thats why constrain reduction is a lost in shield value.

 ## Skills
 ### Ray of Obliteration